 Trump also received some criticism for reacting in the short term with hawks urging the Trump administration to present a long-term strategy in the region.
 John McCain (R-AZ) praised the strikes, but added that:

 “To succeed in the long run, we need a comprehensive strategy for Syria and the entire region…The president needs to lay out our goals, not just with regard to [the Islamic State in Iraq and Syria], but also the ongoing conflict in Syria and malign Russian and Iranian influence in the region.
 Airstrikes disconnected from a broader strategy may be necessary, but they alone will not achieve U.S. objectives in the Middle East.”

 A statement by Nancy Pelosi, though less obviously hawkish, also encouraged longer-term involvement in the region:

 “The President must come to Congress and secure an Authorization for Use of Military Force by proposing a comprehensive strategy with clear objectives that keep our military safe and avoid collateral damage to innocent civilians.”

 While many legislators have objected to the manner in which strikes were launched in Syria, only a few have criticized the wisdom of further involvement in the region – if Trump did put the matter to Congress, is there much doubt that it would go ahead anyway?
 Those hesitations have instead fallen to media personalities and prominent Trump supporters such as Ann Coulter, Mike Cernovich, and even Alex Jones.
-In the aftermath of the strike, Trump may be pulled in two directions; one way by his non-interventionist supporters and another by D.C. hawks – which side will win?We value your comments!
-Please weigh in on our comment section below.
+In the aftermath of the strike, Trump may be pulled in two directions; one way by his non-interventionist supporters and another by D.C. hawks – which side will win?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com